OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 Good!

+## Internet of Things (IoT)

+There are some IoT servers around, like [Adafruit-IO](https://io.adafruit.com/olivierld/dashboards/sample-one).
+They can be free.

+Such servers can be reached with various protocols, among them REST, and MQTT.

+You need to have an account key, and have defined - for this demo - a feed named `onoff`.
+To try
+- `./aio.publish.sh`
+- `./aio.subscribe.sh`

+Also, with the RESTServer started (`./start.server.sh`), try http://raspberry-pi:9999/web/index.html?key=[your-aio-key].
 ## Build a flow using Node-RED

 Start node-red, on any achine you want, as long as you can see from it the machine(s) the services are running on.